Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

 The visualization of mood trajectories across all agents illustrates the complex interplay between individual traits and environmental factors.
 Some agents maintain relatively stable positive mood throughout the task, while others experience prolonged negative periods following adverse events—patterns reminiscent of the heterogeneity observed in clinical populations.

-## Part 2: Meta-Cognitive Mechanisms in Depression

-### Advanced Psychological Modeling

-Our second framework extends the basic mood-modulated model by incorporating sophisticated meta-cognitive mechanisms that are central to depressive cognition.
-These mechanisms operate "above" the basic learning level, modifying how information is processed and integrated.
 #### Learned Helplessness

 Learned helplessness represents one of the most influential theories of depression, proposing that repeated uncontrollable negative experiences lead to a generalized expectation of futility.
 We implement this through an adaptive learning rate mechanism: